WAM Logo

 Later in 2002, Richard was diagnosed with brain cancer (not related to his HIV), for which he underwent radiation treatment.
 To date, both his -- HIV and cancer treatments appear to have been successful, and his family Jodi and their three daughters -- is happily intact.
 Despite -- he would say because -- of all this, Richard soldiers on in the global fight against AIDS, and now, brain cancer.

-Richard and his Foundation have co-sponsored four World AIDS Marathons to benefit people living with HIV and cancer.
-The 2008 World AIDS Marathon will be its fifth marathon.
-In his spare time Richard has spoken at major Universities about the 12,000,000 orphans living in Sub-Saharan Africa who need to be raised in loving, nurturing homes.
+Richard and his Foundation have sponsored or co-sponsored twelve World AIDS Marathons (including Gainesville, Florida & Mbita, Kenya) to benefit people living with HIV and cancer.
+The 2017 World AIDS Marathon will be its 12th marathon in Kisumu, Kenya.
+In his spare time Richard has spoken at major Universities about the 15,100,000 orphans living in Sub-Saharan Africa who need to be raised in loving, nurturing homes.
 Richard goes on to discuss how important it is for people living with HIV and brain cancer to eat healthy, exercise, lead an upbeat lifestyle and avoid stressful situations, do not smoke or drink alcohol, and never have sex without a condom unless you are in a monogamous relationship.
 If society could realize how important it is for all people living with HIV to have access to the AIDS medicine, it would follow that hundreds of thousands of lives could be saved every year.

-In 2008 the Richard M. Brodsky Foundation sponsored its first 5k AIDS Cancer Survive Run Walk in America.
+In 2008 the Richard M. Brodsky Foundation sponsored its first of ten 5k AIDS Cancer Survive Run Walk + 5 FREE Run Walks for HIVers, Cancer Survivors and Friends in America.
 Richard wants to help not just people living with HIV in Africa, but people living with brain cancer and HIV in Long Island and America as well.

 :